HornetStinger93/IT1000-Final-Project/Politics.md

 # Politics
-  Maybe not the most fun topic for some people, but to me it is sports with actual consequences.
+ This may not be not the most fun topic for some people, but to me it is sports with actual consequences.
   If you misclicked this page click [**here**](/README.md) to go back.

 ## Origin of Liking